Ground Beef Stroganoff Recipe (Better Than Boxed!)

 Instructions

-• Bring a large pot of salted water to a boil and cook 8 oz. of egg noodles until just tender according to the package directions.
+• Bring a large pot of salted water to a boil and cook egg noodles until just tender according to the package directions.
 Drain and set aside.

 • In a large skillet or Dutch oven, cook the ground beef over medium heat until browned, breaking it up as it cooks.
 Drain excess grease if needed, then transfer the beef to a plate.

-• In the same skillet you cooked the meat, melt 2 T. butter and add the diced onion.
+• In the same skillet you cooked the meat, melt butter and add the diced onion.
 Cook for 5 to 7 minutes, until softened and lightly golden.
-Add the 3 cloves of garlic and cook for about 30 seconds, just until fragrant.
-Sprinkle in the 2 T. flour and stir constantly for 1 minute to cook out the raw flour taste.
+Add the garlic and cook for about 30 seconds, just until fragrant.
+Sprinkle in the flour and stir constantly for 1 minute to cook out the raw flour taste.

-• Slowly whisk in the 2 1/4 cups of beef broth until smooth, then stir in the 1 T. Worcestershire sauce, 1 t. paprika, 1 t. salt, and 1/2 t. black pepper.
+• Slowly whisk in the beef broth until smooth, then stir in the Worcestershire sauce, paprika, salt, and black pepper.
 Let the sauce simmer for 4 to 5 minutes, until it thickens slightly.
 Return the cooked ground beef to the skillet and stir to combine.

-• Remove the skillet from the heat and stir in the 1 cup of sour cream.
+• Remove the skillet from the heat and stir in the sour cream.
 Add the cooked egg noodles and gently toss until everything is evenly coated in the creamy sauce.
 Top with fresh parsley and serve warm.

 Nutrition